cotes2020/jekyll-theme-chirpy/_posts/2022-11-22-something-about-me.md

 Well, to be honest, I don't really have a firm stance on things.
 It may seem like I do, but the truth is, I'm a bit indecisive.
 Every thought that pops into my head feels like a brilliant gem of wisdom, at least in my own mind.
 So, there you have it! 🤣

+I consider myself a student of studying myself by observation.
 So, the purpose of this blog is to share my thoughts and opinions on things that I find interesting.
 I will try to keep it as professional as possible, but I can't promise that I won't go off on a tangent every now and then.
 I hope you enjoy reading my posts as much as I enjoy writing them. :smile:

 Cheers !!! 🍺